wilson-jetbloom/caniuse/README.md

 This is an app to query whether your service dependencies are available, over time.

 Go is used because it is self-contained.
 No dependencies to add.
-Just run this script from a server, specify the URLs and you'll see how your URLs.
+Just run this script from a server.

    curl ...

+Bring up the UI.
+Specify the URLs to monitor and you'll see how consistently your URLs respond to calls.

-I hope to add a component that analyzes the time series data to identify patterns such as "don't plan on using this URL Fridays at 3pm because the system has been consistently down then".
+I hope to add analysis of patterns such as "don't plan on using this URL Fridays at 3pm because the system has been consistently down then".

 Sequence of mvp: